pydatageek/py-django-project-starter-template/README.md

 7. You are good to start your project.

 8. For production:
-Change the line within manage.py file from `os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'config.settings.dev')` to `os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'config.settings.prod')` for productions environment. from `config.settings.dev` to `config.settings.prod`
+Change the line within manage.py file from `os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'config.settings.dev')` to `os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'config.settings.prod')` for productions environment.
+in other words: change it from `config.settings.dev` to `config.settings.prod`

 ## What is it?
 * The config app is the hearth of this django starter project template.
 Project wide settings, urls, wsgi and asgi files are within the config app.